-MAIDENHEAD NEIGHBOURHOOD PLAN

-NON-DESIGNATED HERITAGE ASSETS LIST - proposed

-Draft November 5th 2024

-INTRODUCTION

-In very simplified layman's terms, this kind of list details heritage assets (i.e. buildings, places) which are valued and appreciated in the local area, and which people would like to see protected in cases where developers want to make changes - demolish old stuff, build new stuff etc.

-Assets which are Designated (they are Listed or in a Conservation Area etc) already have some protection in this regard.
-This proposed list of "Non-Designated Heritage Assets" is designed to offer some protection to other assets in the area (the seven wards of Maidenhead).

-Lists are put together in various ways: this list was compiled based on suggestions from the public which then went through a filtering process and a selection panel - for more details see the last two pages.

-MNF is a volunteer-led project, and so the list is not entirely comprehensive: some items will have been missed, but there will be opportunities to amend and add to the list in the future.

-If you would like to comment on the list during the consultation please go to mnf.org.uk

-NB

-This is a draft document which has yet to be completed.
-It may also be changed following feedback from the Regulation 14 consultation Nov 11 - Dec 22 carried out by MNF.

-An asset numbering system will be added to the list

-Maps will be added for the Landscapes section and some other pages

-MAIDENHEAD NEIGHBOURHOOD PLAN PROPOSED LIST OF NON-DESIGNATED HERITAGE ASSETS
+MAIDENHEAD NEIGHBOURHOOD PLAN Non-Designated Heritage Assets

-Part One: General (in order of street name)

-Part Two: Sir Nicholas Winton Part Three: Public Houses

-Part Four: Landscapes Part One: General Location Photograph

-All Saints Avenue Number 108 SL6 6EW Belmont Ward

-Notes

-Rarity - Interesting property on a principal road in Maidenhead.
+MAIDENHEAD NEIGHBOURHOOD PLAN NON-DESIGNATED HERITAGE ASSETS Introduction Non-designated heritage assets (NDHAs) are buildings, monuments, sites, places, areas, or landscapes that, while possessing local heritage significance, do not meet the criteria for formal designation (like listed buildings or scheduled monuments) but are still considered important enough to warrant consideration in planning decisions.
+Presence on an NDHA list does not mean an asset cannot be developed or demolished, but it does mean that its heritage value will be taken into consideration when any planning application is made.
+This list of Non-Designated Heritage Assets within the Maidenhead Neighbourhood Area was compiled by members of Maidenhead Neighbourhood Forum.
+It is based on suggestions made by local people in meetings and in response to publicity in local press and social media.
+More details of that process are included at the end, as are the Historic England criteria which were used to assess the assets which were proposed for inclusion on the list.
+CONTENTS Part One: General (in order of street name) Part Two: Sir Nicholas Winton Part Three: Public Houses Part Four: Landscapes Part One: General Location (ref No) Photograph Notes All Saints Avenue Number 108 SL6 6EW Belmont Ward (M1/25) Rarity - Interesting property on a principal road in Maidenhead.
 This house while similar in scale with other properties nearby has a unique feature, a small spire.
 Architectural interest - Red clay tile roof has a finial and ornate ridge tiles, all possibly locally manufactured by Cooper Tile Works.
 Three chimney stacks are of red brick, also likely to be locally sourced and feature brick corbeled tops.
 Use of roof dormers and gables is a strong architectural feature.

-Aesthetic Interest - Mock Tudor timber beams and white stucco are a style popular from 1930's, house could be over 80 years old and retains many original features.

-Bell Street SL6 1BU St. Mary's Ward

-Rarity - Anthony Gormley Bollards (8).
+Aesthetic Interest - Mock Tudor timber beams and white stucco are a style popular from 1930s, house could be over 80 years old and retains many original features.
+Bell Street SL6 1BU St. Mary's Ward (M2/25) Rarity - Anthony Gormley Bollards (8).
 Unique design and only examples in Maidenhead.
 Prominent position opposite Maidenhead Railway Station.
 Aesthetic Interest - Installed in 2013 by developer of the shop site, the public art was required as part of the planning approval to prevent parking on the pavement outside the convenience store.
 Bollards cost £650 each.
-Oxidised iron finish typical of Gormley.

-Belmont Road Nos.
-79-113 SL6 6LG Belmont Ward
+Oxidised iron finish typical of Gormley. ^{ =} Maidenhead asset reference number/year of addition to list (25 = 2025) Belmont Road Nos.
+79-113 SL6 6LG Belmont Ward (M3/25)

-Architectural & aesthetic interest -

-Attractive group of late Victorian cottages largely unmolested.
+Architectural & aesthetic interest - Attractive group of late Victorian cottages largely unmolested.
 Group value - The brick work facade is unusual in the area and helps the group identity of the dwellings, as do the roundarch doorways.

-Boyn Hill Avenue "Kynam" SL6 4ER Boyn Hill Ward
+Boyn Hill Avenue "Kynam" SL6 4ER Boyn Hill Ward (M4/25)

 Architectural interest, rarity - a very unusual modernist design house recently refurbished.
-Designed by London architects G.M Grogan in 1960's the house comprises a series of regular forms in an abstract design.
+Designed by London architects G.M Grogan in 1960s the house comprises a series of regular forms in an abstract design.
 Built in 1965, construction is of grey-brown bricks and a timber structure clad in aluminium (recently replaced).
-Roofs are varied from flat roofs to unusual Butterfly Roof on main structure

-Boyn Hill Road Number11 SL6 4HQ Boyn Hill Ward
+Roofs are varied from flat roofs to unusual Butterfly Roof on main structure Boyn Hill Road Number11 SL6 4HQ Boyn Hill Ward (M5/25)

-Architectural & aesthetic interest - an imposing tile-hung house dated 1897 which boasts unusually well preserved decorative features including corbelled chimney stacks and original timber-framed windows

-Braywick Road, Stafferton Lodge SL6 1BN Oldfield Ward
+Architectural & aesthetic interest - an imposing tile-hung house dated 1897 which boasts unusually well preserved decorative features including corbelled chimney stacks and original timber-framed windows Braywick Road, Stafferton Lodge SL6 1BN Oldfield Ward (M6/25)